-- Kensal Canalside OA is the last remaining undeveloped site in the borough.
-The site has been allocated for a minimum of 3500 homeswhich represents nearly five years of future supply in the borough.
+Kensal Canalside OA is the last remaining undeveloped site in the borough.
+The site has been allocated for a minimum of 3,500 homes, which represents nearly five years of future supply in the borough.
 The site will make by far the largest contribution to future housing supply in Kensington and Chelsea.
-The site does not have an existing planning permission. - The Growth and Delivery Team was set up to promote good growth through proactive planning and is responsible for major projects that focus on site delivery and good community engagement.
-Speeding up delivery at Kensal Canalside can go a long way in closing the gap between the number of houses built and the nominal housing target for the borough.
-The Growth and Delivery Team are managing the delivery of the Kensal Canalside SPD.
-A draft of which was published in April 2021 and was open for public consultation between 12 April and 24 May.
-The SPD was subsequently adopted by the Council on 7 July 2021.
+The site does not have an existing planning permission.

+- The Growth and Delivery Team was set up to promote good growth through proactive planning and is responsible for major projects that focus on site delivery and good community engagement.
+Speeding up delivery at Kensal Canalside can go a long way in closing the gap between the number of houses built and the nominal housing target for the borough. - The Council adopted the Kensal Canalside SPD on 7 July 2021.